UAE ranks above global average in well-being: 2018 Cigna 360 Well-Being Survey

-''The UAE's overall wellness reached 61.5 points, ranking higher than the global average and countries such as the UK, France, and Singapore,'' revealed the results of the 2018 Cigna 360 Well-Being Survey – Future Assured, launched Monday, by Cigna Corporation’s business in the Middle East.
+''The UAE's overall wellness reached 61.5 points, ranking higher than the global average and countries such as the UK, France, and Singapore,''revealed the results of the 2018 Cigna 360 Well-Being Survey – Future Assured, launched today, by Cigna Corporation’s business in the Middle East.

 Now in its fourth year, the survey adopted a more forward-looking approach to exploring people’s perceptions and concerns for their health and their sense of well-being across five key areas - physical, family, social, finance and work.
 Drawing on 14,467 online interviews, including 502 in the UAE, the 2018 Cigna 360 Well-Being Survey was conducted from February to March 2018 across 23 countries and territories.